LeonardoGuevara/mesapro/README.md

 # Human Detection System and Robot Safety System for Thorvald robots

 This repository contains a ROS package that allows the Thorvald rotos to detect and safely interact with humans during logistic operations at polytunnels.
 The package includes a human detection system based on 2D LiDARs, RGB-D, and thermal cameras.
 The human information extracted from these sensors (humans position, motion, orientation, gesture) is used as input for a safety system that can perform safety actions such as 1) modify the robot's current goal (the goals are nodes in a topological map of the field) according to human commands (i.e. activated by gesture recognition),  2) controlling/modulating the robot velocities according to gesture recognition and/or the distance between the robot and human (when the robot is moving towards the human) 3) stop completely any operation when a human is detected within unsafe distance respect to the robot (in the case of UV-C treatment a safety distance is 7m, in the case of logistics it is 1.2m), 4) Activate audiovisual alerts in order to warn the human about the robot's current action and potential danger (critical during UV-C treatment).
 The components and overall system architecture are shown in the following scheme.
+A video with a demo can be found [here](https://www.youtube.com/watch?v=vIdlauwlmKo).

 <img src=/images/Human_perception_and_safety_system_new.png width="900">

-A video with a demo can be found in https://www.youtube.com/watch?v=vIdlauwlmKo

 # How the Human Detetion works:
 * The human detection system is based on information taken from two 2D LiDARs (the same used for robot localization), two RGBD cameras (realsense D455) one aligned to the robot's local x-axis (to detect a human in front of the robot), and the other one in the opposite direction (to detect a human in the back of the robot).
 Moreover, a thermal camera (FLIR Lepton 3.5) was mounted together with each RBGD camera using a 3D printed base in order to match the images extracted from both cameras.